themesberg/flowbite/content/getting-started/introduction.md

 FlowBite is an open-source library of UI elements based on the utility-first CSS framework Tailwind designed and coded by [Themesberg](https://themesberg.com) available in Figma and as web components.

-It includes all of the commonly used components a website requires, such as buttons, dropdowns, navigation bars, modals, but also some more advanced interactive elements such as datepickers.
-All of the element are built using utility classes from Tailwind CSS and vanilla JavaScript.
+It includes all of the commonly used components that a website requires, such as buttons, dropdowns, navigation bars, modals, but also some more advanced interactive elements such as datepickers.

+All of the elements are built using utility classes from Tailwind CSS and vanilla JavaScript.

 <iframe width="100%" class="my-8 rounded-lg shadow-lg yt-video" src="https://www.youtube.com/embed/4bnJG2UDr9A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>